0install/0install-dotnet/src/Publish/Capture/_Namespace.md

 ---
 uid: ZeroInstall.Publish.Capture
-summary: *content
+summary: Builds feeds by creating and comparing snapshots of the system before and after an application was installed.
 ---
-Builds feeds by creating and comparing snapshots of the system before and after an application was installed.